erikrichy/zabbix_unifi_templates/README.md

 ## Versioning and compatibility

 These templates are tested against UniFi OS and Zabbix 7.0 at the time of writing.
 UniFi's Integration API is still evolving — endpoint shapes can change between UniFi OS releases.
 If an item starts returning empty/error values after a UniFi OS update, check the relevant template's README for known JSONPath/JavaScript preprocessing assumptions before opening an issue.

-## Contributing

-Issues and pull requests are welcome — in particular:
-- Reports of UniFi OS API changes that break existing items/preprocessing
-- Additional endpoints/metrics worth adding (see "Suggested extensions" in each template's README)
-- Fixes for device/model detection heuristics as new UniFi hardware ships

-Please don't include real IPs, domains, API keys, or site IDs in example values — use placeholders (`192.168.1.1`, `unifi.example.local`, `CHANGEME`, etc.) consistent with the existing templates.

 ## License